prettymuchbryce/rugburn/README.md

 Rugburn is a web scraping framework.
 Unlike other web scraping frameworks which require writing software, rugburn attempts to be a completely configuration-based web scraper.

-`rugburn` is installed as a CLI tool and allows you to create and modify a "sraping" environment using only configuration.
+`rugburn` is installed as a CLI tool and allows you to create and modify a "scraping" environment using only configuration.
 To see an example of a scraper for the website `Hacker News`, simply run `rugburn init` in a new directory.
 To see all available options run `rugburn help`.

-Rugburn configuraiton files specify which pages to download (spider) and which elements to extract via XPath (scraper).
+Rugburn configuration files specify which pages to download (spider) and which elements to extract via XPath (scrapers).
 For cases where additional custom behavior is required, rugburn supports transformations.
-Transformations are scripts written in LUA to allow for you to "transform" your data into a more desirable format.
+Transformations are scripts written in LUA which allow "transformation" of your data into a more desirable format.
 You can re-use transformations between scrapers.

 Rugburn supports caching of requests and responses into a local on-disk database.
 This is